43

 The dark hours of London

-These two tragic dates correspond to the Great Plague and the Great Fire, striking London one after the other.
-The city is devastated, both its buildings and its inhabitants.
-In 1665, a new epidemic of bubonic plague killed 20% of the population, or 100,000 people.
-The following year, as the city was barely recovering from this terrible epidemic, it experienced the greatest disaster in its history: the terrible Great Fire.
-It started in a bakery on September 2, lasted nearly five days, and reduced to ashes more than 13,000 houses, then made of wood, and 87 churches.
-Hundreds of Londoners lost their homes and the old St Paul's Cathedral was destroyed.
-It will take the city ten years to rebuild.
-In February 1667, The Rebuilding Act was signed, specifying how London would be renovated.
-The architect Sir Christopher Wren will play a fundamental role in this renovation, he draws the plans of the new city and the new cathedral.
-After this disaster, London slowly recovers and continues to expand, becoming a more modern city: streets and squares are being created, neighbourhoods such as Soho, Mayfair or Marylebone are emerging and new bridges are being built such as the Westminster Bridge..
+In 1665, a new epidemic of bubonic plague decimated 20% of the population, or 100,000 people.
+The following year, just as the city was recovering from this terrible epidemic, it experienced the greatest catastrophe in its history: the terrible Great Fire.
+It started in a bakery on September 2, lasted almost five days, and reduced to ashes over 13,000 houses, then built of wood, and 87 churches.
+Hundreds of Londoners lost their homes, and St. Paul's Cathedral was destroyed.
+The city took ten years to rebuild.
+In February 1667, The Rebuilding Act was signed, specifying how London was to be renovated.
+The architect Sir Christopher Wren played a fundamental role in this renovation, drawing up plans for the new city and the new cathedral.
+After the disaster, London slowly recovered and continued to expand, becoming a more modern city: streets and squares were created, neighborhoods such as Soho, Mayfair and Marylebone emerged, and new bridges such as Westminster Bridge were built..

 1837-1901